alicescfernandes/alicescfernandes/README.md

 ### Hi there 👋 I'm Alice

-And i'm currently taking a course in Engineering @ ISEL, and working full-time as Frontend Developer at [Sky Portugal](https://www.linkedin.com/company/skyportugal?originalSubdomain=pt).
+And i'm currently taking a course in Engineering @ ISEL, and working full-time as Frontend Developer at [PagerDuty](https://www.pagerduty.com/).
 As of now, i'm working with React, Docker, Typescript, Svelte, JS, Python, and experimenting with Arduinos and RaspberryPi's

 You should probably know that i love 🍄, to the point that i eat them as lunch snacks and i mostly rely on coffee everyday.
 I also have 3 cats that i like to show to everybody and can 🥁 a little bit.